Genivia/ugrep/README.md

 `main` in C/C++ source code while skipping strings and comments that may have a match with `main` in them:

-    ugrep -r -n -o -w 'main' -f patterns/c/zap_strings -f patterns/c/zap_comments --include='*.cpp' myprojects
+    ugrep -r -tc,c++ -n -o -w 'main' -f patterns/c/zap_strings -f patterns/c/zap_comments myprojects

-where `-r` is recursive search, `-n` shows line numbers in the output, `-o` for multi-line matches, `-w` matches exact words (for example, `mainly` won't be matched), the `-f` options specify two pre-defined patterns to match and ignore strings and comments in the input, and `--include='*.cpp'` only searches C++ files.
+where `-r` is recursive search, `-tc,c++` searches C and C++ source code files only, `-n` shows line numbers in the output, `-o` for multi-line matches, `-w` matches exact words (for example, `mainly` won't be matched), the `-f` options specify two pre-defined patterns to match and ignore strings and comments in the input.

 **ugrep** offers options that are compatible with the [GNU grep](https://www.gnu.org/software/grep/manual/grep.html) and BSD grep